sjardim/Apple-Scripts/README.md

 # Apple-Scripts
-Some useful Apple Scripts and Automator Workflows I've created or collected
+Some useful Apple Scripts and Automator Workflows I've created or adapted.